emqxarchive/emqx-docs-en/configuration/configuration.md

 | ------ | ------------------------------------------------------------------------ |
 | string | `PSK-AES128-CBC-SHA,PSK-AES256-CBC-SHA,PSK-3DES-EDE-CBC-SHA,PSK-RC4-SHA` |

-##### 说明
+##### Description

-若使用 PSK 算法，指定服务端支持的 PSK Cipher 列表。注意 'listener.wss.external.ciphers' 和 'listener.wss.external.psk_ciphers' 只能配置一个。
+If using the PSK algorithm, specify the PSK Cipher list supported by the server.
+Note that only one of 'listener.wss.external.ciphers' and 'listener.wss.external.psk_ciphers' can be configured.

 <br />